DataDog/hiring-engineers/answers.md

 extra_performance_metrics: true
 schema_size_metrics: false
 ```

+I copied the example provided and edited, but it looks as follows:
+![alt text][mysql-yaml]

 Restart the agent with **sudo service datadog-agent restart**.
 Then check to see how it is with **sudo service datadog-agent check mysql**.